 - Unsubsidized: not based on financial need; interest is charged during all periods, even during the time a student is in school and during grace and deferment periods.

-- You must be enrolled in at least 6 degree applicable units at Bakersfield College.
+- You must be enrolled in at least 6 degree applicable units in an eligible program of study at Bakersfield College.
 Wait listed courses do not count.